pouchdb/pouchdb/docs/guides-replication.md

 sidebar: guides_nav.html
 ---

-CouchDB was designed with one goal in mind &ndash; sync.
-Jason Smith of Nodejitsu has a great quote about this:
+CouchDB was designed with one main goal in mind &ndash; sync.
+Jason Smith has [a great quote](http://nodeup.com/thirtyseven) about this:

-> **CouchDB is bad at everything, except syncing**.
+> The way I like to think about CouchDB is this: CouchDB is bad at everything, except syncing.
 And it turns out that's the most important feature you could ever ask for, for many types of software."

-When you first start using CouchDB, you may become frustrated because it doesn't operate quite like other databases, such as MySQL and MongoDB.
-Unlike those databases, it makes you explicitly manage document revisions (`_rev`), which can be tedious.
+When you first start using CouchDB, you may become frustrated because it doesn't operate quite like other databases.
+Unlike many other databases, CouchDB requires you to explicitly manage document revisions (`_rev`), which can be tedious.

 However, CouchDB was designed with sync in mind, and this is exactly what it excels at.
-Many of the rougher edges of the API serve this larger purpose.
-For instance, managing document revisions is crucial, because it helps you further down the line, when you start needing to deal with conflicts.
+Many of the rough edges of the API serve this larger purpose.
+For instance, managing your document revisions pays off in the future, when you eventually need to start dealing with conflicts.

 CouchDB sync
 ------